rackerlabs/support-how-to/content/cloud-servers/installing-xenserver-tools-on-next-generation-windows-cloud-servers.md

 2. Extract the XenServer Tools zip file to a directory of your choosing.

-3. Navigate to the software directory and run the **xensetup.exe** program to launch the installer.
+3. Navigate to the software directory and run the **installwizard.msi** program to launch the installer.

 4. Change the target installation directory from the default (**Program Files (x86)**) to **C:\Program Files\Citrix\XenTools.**